tryjumping/dose-response/design.md

 22. The PC has a Tolerance attribute
 23. Every time the PC uses a Dose, their Tolerance attribute increases.
 It never decreases.
-24. The Tolerance value decreases the gains from a used Dose -- higher tolerance, less gain
+24. The Tolerance value decreases the gains from a used Dose -- the higher the tolerance, the lower the gain
 25. PC's State of Mind permanently deteriorates.
 26. Once the State of Mind reaches zero, the PC dies of exhaustion.
 27. When the State of Mind exceeds 100, the PC dies of overdose.